stla/symbolicQspray/README.md

 f <- function(a1, a2, X1, X2, X3) {
   (a1/(a2^2+1)) * X1^2*X2  +  (a2+1) * X3  +  a1/a2
 }
-# "exterior" variables, the ones occuring in the coefficients:
+# "exterior" variables, the ones occurring in the coefficients:
 a1 <- qlone(1)
 a2 <- qlone(2)
 # "main" variables: